openbridge/airbridge/README.md

 ## Quick Start

 You have Python and Docker installed.
-Docker is running and you are ready to go!
+Docker is running, you downloaded Airbridge, and you are ready to go!

 The fastest way to get started is via Poetry.

-To install Poetry, you can use Python (or Python3);
+To install Poetry, you can use Python,or Python3, depending on your environment;

 ```
 curl -sSL https://install.python-poetry.org | python -
+or
 curl -sSL https://install.python-poetry.org | python3 -
 ```